Nostalgia and Marketing: 6 Examples We Love

 This is why we’ve decided to take a journey back in time and look at how some products we used to think were the bomb, came back to the future in a slick and sophisticated marketing package and left us all wanting to be kids again.

-If you want to create something unique – ahem, like a free stunning website, you have to do your research.
+If you want to create something unique – ahem, like a free website, you have to do your research.
 Looking back at what others have done before you will not only save you from copying or repeating what’s already been done, it will motivate you to dig deeper and find a way to create the next best thing.
+Just don't let this trip down memory lane stop you from incorporating sustainable marketing best practices into your strategy.

 Our needs change on a daily basis.
 Case in point?
 When you got your first cell phone and texting your friends or playing Snake was the highlight of your day.
 These days if your phone can’t multitask, send pictures, video chat and surf the Internet, there’s practically no point in owning one.
 Inventing new technologies is based on studying past user experiences and the ability to reinvent the wheel over and over again, while adding newer elements.
 Research is your key to identifying what worked and what didn’t.
 Use that information to inspire yourself in thinking of other ways to make your idea universal and timeless.